-- Two-step TB test is required for all programs the initial tuberculin injection in forearm, read 48-72 hours later, another tuberculin injection in the opposite forearm, test is read 48-72 hours later.
-Two-step TB tests completed 6-months prior to first term. - If a student is unable to tolerate a TB test, a QuantiFERON Gold Blood draw can be done.
-QuantiFERON Gold Blood draws completed within the past year are acceptable for submission. - Any students with positive TB test results must have a chest x-ray.
+- Two-step TB test is required for all programs; the initial tuberculin injection in forearm, read 48-72 hours later, another tuberculin injection administered 1-3 weeks later in the opposite forearm, and the test is read 48-72 hours later.
+Two-step TB tests completed no more than 6 months prior to first term.
+(NOTE: 2-step is 4 visits to complete) - QuantiFERON Gold Plus Blood draw.
+QuantiFERON Gold Plus Blood draws completed within 6 months prior to start of first day of classes. - Any student with positive TB test results must have a chest x-ray.
 Chest x-rays completed within the past five years are acceptable for submission. - 1-step to be completed annually.